 The (Maybe) Bad: A Web-Based Experience

-Since they’re just web apps at the end of the day, PWAs can leverage all of the benefits of a web app, including those mentioned above, while still getting access to native features through mobile devices’ browser capabilities (via Service Workers).
+Since they’re just web apps at the end of the day, PWAs can leverage all of the benefits of the web platform, including those mentioned above, while still getting access to some of the native features through mobile devices’ browser capabilities (via Service Workers).

 Service workers may make them feel like native apps, but PWAs are still effectively websites under the hood, and that means they are:

-- Installation Optional — Users can simply use your app like a website if they choose not to install it on their device.
+- Installation Optional — Users can simply use your app as a website if they choose not to install it.
 In other words, no more awkwardly asking users to install your app.
-They can if they want, but they can still use your app.
+They can, if they want, but they can still use your app.
 Again, many people are already using PWAs without knowing it.

-- SEO Relevant — Being a webpage at heart means that search engines can crawl your progressive web app (the publicly facing parts, at least) and suddenly your app becomes searchable.
+- SEO Relevant — Being a web page at heart means that search engines can crawl your progressive web app (the publicly facing parts, at least).
+Suddenly, your solution becomes searchable.

-For companies that are transitioning their existing web apps into PWAs, these could potentially be huge boons.
-With the right attention to detail you could keep all of your “SEO juice” (so to speak) and continue to reap the spoils of a well-indexed and eminently shareable website while still going all in on the mobile space.
+For companies that are transitioning their existing web products into PWAs, these could potentially be huge boons.
+With the right attention to detail, you could keep all of your “SEO juice” and continue to reap the spoils of a well-indexed and eminently shareable website while still going all in on the mobile space.

 The Ugly: iOS, Safari, and PWAs

-That’s far from the only problem, in fact the list of missing iOS features for PWAs is quite long.
+Background sync is far from the only problem.
+In fact, the list of missing iOS features for PWAs is quite long.
 The following is a non-exhaustive list of either things native iOS apps or Android PWAs can that iOS PWAs can not: